brenapp/cpsc-4160/project1/README.md

 # Future Work

+The structure of the Entity system allows us to easily create additional types of entities, as long as we define the lifecycle methods that can handle them.
+By defining different types of entities, we can create entirely new games from this structure.

 Right now, there is not a good structure for code that occurs between multiple enties, like handling collisisons.
 In future projects, I would like to expand my codebase to include elements of a Entity Component System model to properly handle more abstract interactions between entities that aren't fully within a single element.